SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 The overall idea is just flawed.

-I know I could have hurt your emotions, but let's take a look at some of the benefits of automated tests and see the real gains.
+I know I could have hurt your emotions, but let's take a look at some benefits of automated tests and see the real gains.

 ### Benefits of automated tests